tristan-sebens/metl/README.md

 ### **The `Identifier` class**

 `Identifier` objects are used by `metl` to determine which tag type produced a given data directory.
-This allows the `TagProcessor` to process a directory tree which contains data from a variety of potential tag types and apply the appropriate `Decoder` object to each data directory.
+This allows the `Pipe` to process a directory tree which contains data from a variety of potential tag types and apply the appropriate `Decoder` object to each data directory.

 # **Uploading duplicate data to a database - UNIQUE constraints**

 When writing to a database, it is expected that we may be attempting to insert data which is already present.
 This could occur because we are reprocessing a directory in which some of the tags have already been loaded, or because additional data became after a tag was physically recovered, or some other reason.
-To prevent duplicate data from being inserted into the database, `TagProcessor` performs an **upsert** operation when writing to the database.
+To prevent duplicate data from being inserted into the database, `Pipe` performs an **upsert** operation when writing to the database.
 It first loads the data into a temporary table in the database (this table is automatically deleted afterwards), and then performs a merge operation between the temporary table and the target table.
 This ensures that any records in the target table which are also present in the temporary table are overwritten with the new data.

 In order to do this, we must have a method of identifying whether or not two records refer to the same data point. `metl` accomplishes this by looking for **UNIQUE** constraints in the database table.
-As such, each table into which `TagProcessor` loads its data must have at least one UNIQUE constraint defined.
+As such, each table into which `Pipe` loads its data must have at least one UNIQUE constraint defined.

 ABLTAG uses the following constraints, and we recommend following the same pattern: